-And if you’ve got a big screen TV, it’s a great idea to find some neutral programming or cast some neutral video to the screen.
-A lot of smart TVs have apps built in that feature scenery or artwork, a Chromecast stick will automatically broadcast beautiful photos from Google, and Roku & Apple TVs both have ready access to a variety of great looking imagery.
+If you’ve got a big screen TV, it’s a great idea to find some neutral programming or cast some neutral video to the screen.
+A lot of smart TVs have apps or screensavers built in that feature scenery or artwork.
 As TVs get bigger and bigger, it’s a great idea to turn that big black rectangle into something livelier.

 Do I need professional staging?

 That’s entirely up to you.
 As a realtor, you already know what looks good, what sells a home, and what’s appropriate for presentation given the listing.

 No. Your job is to get it to look the way you want – whether that’s done by yourself or with the help of a professional.
 Whatever you give me, I will shoot.